chef-boneyard/chef-apt-docker/README.md

 Simply add `recipe[chef-apt-docker]` to a run list.
 Change the component if you want testing / experimental releases

+Note: Debian 7 requires the wheezy-backports repository be setup to fully satisfy requirements of the docker packages.
+This cookbook does not handle that, but you will need to setup that repository if running Debian 7.

 ## License & Authors

 **Author:** Cookbook Engineering Team ([cookbooks@chef.io](mailto:cookbooks@chef.io))